neicnordic/puhuri-web/docs/puhuri_portal/User_Guide_dedicated/project_modification.md

 6. Now national resource allocator has to [approve the changes.](project_approval.md)

 ## Project end date update process

+!!! note
+    Only project PI or (national) resource allocation representative can send project end date update requests.
+    Only (national) resource allocation representative can approve these requests.

 1. Login to Puhuri Portal using MyAccessID.
    ![Login](../../assets/Login.PNG){ width="400" }